How to Keep Chickens in Your Garden

 Hattie and Joyce are ISA Warren hens (AKA ISA Brown), a hybrid breed known for their placid characters and for reliable egg-laying.
 Named after Hattie Jacques and Joyce Grenfell, they are cheerful ladies who know exactly when it's feeding time.
-They enjoy sunbathing (on their sides with one leg stuck up in the air) and a cuddle, and a fresh snail or two is considered heaven indeed.
+They enjoy sunbathing (on their sides with one leg stuck up in the air) and a cuddle, and fresh snails rooted out from under a plant pot are considered heaven indeed.

 Not much, actually.
 They need a dry, dark, well ventilated coop with clean straw to make warm nests in.
 Both the chicken coop and run need to keep them safe from predators.
 You can buy these as flat-packs, and prices vary considerably so it's well worth shopping around.
 If you're handy at DIY you can save a lot of money by making your own, or you can convert an existing shed.